 DRAFT GUIDANCE ON CODE OF CONDUCT

 This document has been produced to offer guidance on the revised xxx Code of Conduct for Members as adopted from xxx.
-The Code applies to all Members and co-opted members of Stratford-on-Avon District Council.
+The Code applies to all Members and co-opted members of Ettington Parish Council.

 The Code does not apply to the actions of the authority as a whole, nor to the conduct of its officers and employees.

-Ultimately, it is an individual Member’s responsibility to take specific advice from the Council’s Monitoring Officer where appropriate and to make a decision as to the most suitable course of action.
+Ultimately, it is an individual Member’s responsibility to take specific advice from the Clerk or Stratford District Council’s Monitoring Officer where appropriate and to make a decision as to the most suitable course of action.

 Code of Conduct